 Fannie Mae's servicers are the primary points of contact for borrowers and perform a vital role in Fannie Mae's efforts to reduce defaults and pursue foreclosure alternatives.
 Fannie Mae's management strategies are primarily focused on reducing defaults to avoid losses that would otherwise occur and pursuing foreclosure alternatives to attempt to minimize the severity of the losses Fannie Mae incurs.
-If a borrower does not make required payments, or is in jeopardy of not making payments, servicers evaluate the borrower for a workout solution following a mandatory evaluation hierarchy that is based on whether the borrower is experiencing a temporary or permanent hardship.
-The hierarchy requires servicers to first evaluate the borrower for eligibility for a home retention solution prior to a liquidation solution, which minimizes the likelihood of foreclosure as well as the severity of loss.
+If a borrower does not make required payments, or is in jeopardy of not making payments, servicers evaluate the borrower for a workout solution following a mandatory evaluation hierarchy that is based on whether the borrower for eligibility for a home retention solution prior to a liquidation solution, which minimizes the likelihood of foreclosure as well as the severity of loss.
 Fannie Mae's home retention solutions include loan modifications, repayment plans and forbearances.
-Other foreclosure alternatives include short sales and deeds-in-lieu of foreclosure.
-When retention solutions and foreclosure alternatives are no longer viable for a homeowner's circumstances, Fannie Mae's servicers seek to conclude the foreclosure process in an expeditious manner.
+Other foreclosure alternatives are no longer viable for a homeowner's circumstances, Fannie Mae's servicers seek to conclude the foreclosure process in an expeditious manner.

 Fannie Mae's loss mitigation strategy emphasizes early intervention by servicers to address mortgage loan delinquency and provide alternatives to foreclosure.
 Servicers are required to send a late payment notice no later than the 17th day of delinquency and must begin outbound contact attempts no later than the 36th day of delinquency.
 The servicer is authorized to conduct outbound contact attempts prior to the 36th day of delinquency and to use its own methodology or borrower behavioral models to determine when outbound contact attempts should begin prior to the 36th day of delinquency.
 Contact attempts must continue every five days until the 210th day of delinquency or contact is made, whichever comes first.
 The servicer is required to contact a delinquent borrower to discuss with the borrower the options for resolving the delinquency and, as appropriate, obtain a commitment from the borrower to resolve the delinquency.
 The servicer must attempt to determine the reason for the delinquency, whether it is temporary or permanent in nature and the borrower's ability to repay the debt.
-The servicer is authorized to continue contact attempts beyond the 210th day of delinquency.
+The servicer is authorized to contact attempts beyond the 210th day of delinquency.